jamesmoonusa/Challenge_2/README.md

 ### Summary for our VBA
 - There was a signficant time reduce as refactoring Origianl VBA code and readability has improved, **BUT** those improve ment was nessary or required??
-  In the words of George Fishers :
-  > Time is Money
+  In the words of George Fishers : > Time Is Money